Private Life (song): Music video

 The original video for this song, directed by Mike Mansfield, presented the famous Grace Jones mask for the first time.
 The entire video shows Jones' face in close-up, with her taking the mask off, replacing it, and then taking it off again, and mostly singing straight to the camera.
 The clip was filmed in a single take, without any editing.

 Another music video for the song was produced, which was included in the program of the 1982 A One Man Show VHS release.
 It again presented Jones in a close-up, with her face partially covered with shadows, as well as posing in front of a white wall.

+Reception

+Music Week gave a positive review of the single, calling it an "imaginative re-mould" of Chrissie Hynde's original, with Jones "[injecting] sinister, penetrating analytical feel into lyric".